 Failing to Provide a Miranda Warning

 If the police fail to make you aware of your Miranda rights, nothing said in response to a custodial interrogation can be used against you.
 In addition, any evidence that is derived from that improper custodial interrogation is also inadmissible.

 For instance, if the police fail to make you aware of your Miranda rights and questioning you leads them to a murder weapon, that weapon and the contents of that interrogation are both inadmissible unless they can show that they would have found the weapon without your statements.

 Physical and Psychological Intimidation

 Information that you voluntarily offer to a police officer after receiving a proper Miranda warning is generally admissible in court.
 Police officers are not allowed to use physical or psychological intimidation to get you to make a statement, however.
 TV favorites such as hours spent under a bright light or using sleep deprivation tactics on them can render any subsequent statement they make involuntary, and therefore not admissible in court.

 What to Say and Not Say If You Are Arrested

 People often blurt out admissions in the heat of the moment or let the police bait them into admissions.
 The best advice if you are arrested is quite simple: Be cooperative, be polite, provide identification, but say nothing other than to request a lawyer.

 When police say "you have the right to remain silent," you're usually best off taking that advice.
 Nonetheless, custodial interrogation and testimonial issues are best handled by an expert criminal defense attorney.
-If you've given a potentially incriminating statement or are wondering how to handle a police interview, you should take advantage of a free consultation with an experienced criminal defense attorney.
+If you've given a potentially incriminating statement or are wondering how to handle a police interview, you should take advantage of a free case evaluation with an experienced criminal defense attorney.